Looking for recommendations for the best 16″ bikes for your child?

 On this page, you’ll find all my recommendations that will suit your needs; best value, budget ones, lightweight or those specifically designed for girls.

-Here are 10 of the best 16″ kids bikes to consider.
+Here are 10 of the best 16" kids bikes for 4 to 6 year olds.

 Best Value for Money